 Cherry Creek Falls in Marckworth State Forest by King Benchmark / 櫻桃溪瀑布

 Cherry Creek Falls in Marckworth State Forest flows between King Benchmark and Moss Lake Natural Area.
-The water gushes over a rock ledge into a plunge pool.
-From there, Cherry Creek then continues west into the Snoqualmie River.
+The water gushes over a rock ledge into a plunge pool below.
+Meanwhile, Cherry Creek continues west into the Snoqualmie River.

 Cherry Creek Falls